jhgarner/Xest-Window-Manager/src/README.md

 Welcome to the src directory!
 If you've clicked into here, you must be interested in looking at the code.
 I've made attempts to keep it clean and readable, but be warned that few others have sanity checked it.
+In addition, I've actively searched for some slightly fancy Haskell if I thought it would improve long term maintenance, so there's a nontrivial learning curve.
 The purpose of this readme is to provide some guidance on what's going on it the various files.

-## Standard.hs
+## Standard*

 This module provides the prelude replacement.
-It probably needs to be split up into smaller pieces.
+It includes some generic types that could be useful in theory for other projects.

 ## Config.hs